The AI Coding panel provides a streamlined AI coding workflow inside the normal left pane. It keeps the app structure familiar while reducing clutter.

 Users with dedicated AI plans receive a larger batch of AI credits each month; other users receive 10 free AI credits per month (the free credits do not stack with paid plans).

-The Simple Workflow#
+The AI Workflow#

 - Pre-steps: clears Filter Links and turns the filter pipeline on before the modal.